 530 x 460cm

 With a high, vaulted, apex ceiling and exposed beams, this room is currently used as our main bedroom.
 Three of the walls are painted white, with the fourth a deep green.
 The wooden floor is painted in the same deep navy blue as all of the upstairs floors.
 The two shuttered windows are directly above those in The Well Room, but because they are higher, they afford even better views.
 There is scope in this room to create an en-suite area – there is a recess which adjoins the upstairs bathroom, making such an addition very doable.

 Included: bed frame, wardrobe, cabinet Excluded: small woodburner, light pendants, all faux foliage, bed mattress, chair, mirror, personal effects

 390 x 260cm

 With white walls, pale grey exposed beams, a high ceiling and a floor painted in Farrow and Ball Railings, this room is a favourite with our guests.
 Although smaller than Bedroom 1, it houses a double bed, and a dressing table.
-(We have chosen to keep this room minimal, but it has previously also housed a double wardrobe and a single wardrobe, plus a small, low level table.
+(We have chosen to keep this room minimal, but it has previously also housed a double wardrobe and a single wardrobe, to give an indication of size).
 We have installed industrial style wall lights to each side of the bed.